 To enhance the data from this survey and reduce response burden, Statistics Canada may combine the information you provide with data from other surveys or administrative sources.

 Block Information on Topics covered in the survey

 - number of vacant positions

 - wages, salaries and special payments.

 Block Information on Published data

-- Questionnaires, definitions, data sources and methods: survey number 2612
+- For more information about this survey (questionnaires, definitions, data sources and methods used): survey number 2612